Unique and Unexpected Things to do in Oceanside

 Because this is a natural phenomenon there is no guarantee you will see the grunion on any given night.
-To help increase your chances however, the California Department of Fish and Wildlife have put together a schedule of expected grunion runs for 2018 to maximize your chances of seeing this incredible spectacle.
+To help increase your chances however, the California Department of Fish and Wildlife have put together a schedule of expected grunion runs to maximize your chances of seeing this incredible spectacle.
 To learn more about these fascinating fish and this bizarre behavior, as well as when to go out to see them, visit Oceanside Grunion Run.

 For those that love music and don’t mind getting a little out of their comfort zone, Oceanside Broiler located in Oceanside Harbor, hosts weekly ukulele meetups every Thursday from 6pm-8:30pm.
 Organized by the Ukulele Society of America, this weekly gathering is a fun and quirky way to spend a Thursday night, and visitors are more than welcome to join in the fun!
 Pat Soares, a volunteer at the California Welcome Center and regular attendee of the Ukulele Nights, had this to say about the gatherings.
 “Our Thursday nights playing ukulele and singing along are lots of fun and very uplifting!!
 We play Hawaiian music, Beatle tunes, a little country, show tunes, and good ol’ rock n’ roll!!
 Our Hula Dancers always make us smile.”